 - Standard – Membership fee $99/year.
 Member visit fee $32.
 Guest fee $32.

 - Standard Plus – Membership fee $299/year.
-Member gets 10 free visits per year and then each visit it $32.
+Member gets 10 free visits per year and then each visit is $32.
 Guest fee $32.

 - Prestige – Membership fee $429/year.
 Member visits are free.
 Guest fee $32.

-Priority Pass enrollment has seen a resurgence of late, mainly as a result of the increase in popularity of premium travel credit cards.
+Pre COVID-19, Priority Pass enrollment had seen a resurgence, mainly due to the increase in popularity of premium travel credit cards.
 All of the major card issuers’ “luxury card” products offer a Priority Pass Select membership as a perk.

 The main difference between the membership you purchase and a select membership you get from a credit card is that some lounges, mainly United Club locations, are not available to Priority Pass Select members.